SzBenedek2006/SzBenedek2006/README.md

 I started taking C seriously in that year's summer break.
 I learned a lot more about the language and about computers in general.
 But as you can imagine, after I found high level languages, like Python boring and simple on the surface (hiding it's complexity), I didn't just stop with C.

-I started learning x86 assembly from a book _(yes, the 32 bit variant)_.
+I started learning x86 assembly from a book _(yes, the 32 bit x86, not x86_64)_.
 Learning it in 2023 wasn't useless though.
-In assembly land it is important to start with a bit of history.
+In assembly land it's important to start with a bit of history.
 How today's modern systems are built, can be broken down to how they were built in the earlier days.

 My current portfolio consists of a half-finished, but good looking website, and the previously mentioned RIG.
 I don't really have a project in assembly, maybe I will do one in the coming year.
 About web dev...
 Well I don't really like it, that's why I didn't mention it before.
 It's buggy, messy and inconsistent.
 The same thing does entirely different things in different parts of the website.
 I didn't even touch js frameworks, because I hate the complexity and the slow speed of most dynamic website.
 Anyway, that's enough about me.
 If you wan't to collaborate in an interesting project or wan't to support what I'm doing, contact me in the social links on my Github profile or on my website (if I can finally finish it).
 Also pull requests to my projects are welcome.
 I have little time for my projects besides school.